 COLOURPOINTED AND MASKED CATS

-The colourpoint pattern is a form of albinism and is known as the "Himalayan pattern".
+The colourpoint pattern is a form of albinism and is known as the "Himalayan pattern" although it's more often called "Siamese" pattern by cat lovers.
 It is found in a number of mammals including rabbits and goats from the Himalayas region.
 The exact effect of the gene depends on the temperature since its effect is inhibit colour in warm areas of the body and allow colour to develop on the cooler areas such as the ears, face, legs, tail and (in males) scrotum.
 In warmer climes, there is less contrast between the body colour and the point colour.
 Colourpoint kittens are born with almost pure white coats on a pink skin because of the uniform warmth in the womb; only after birth does the point colour develop.
 In cooler regions, the contrast may be very pronounced.
 The characteristic blue eyes reflects reddish at night because albinism affects the tapetum (reflective layer) of the eye; non-albino cats' eyes reflect greenish.

 Modern Siamese come in different varieties - one is the "Modern" Siamese with its exaggerated wedge-shaped head, bat ears, a muzzle sometimes referred to as a "banana nose" and an often excessively tubular body.
 Another is the "Classic" Siamese that resembles the 1950s-1960s Siamese and intermediate between the more robust "Old-Style" that resemble early Siamese imports and the extreme modern Siamese.
 There is a continuum between the old-style and the modern Siamese, with most people considering there to be two types: old and modern.
 Personally speaking, I find many of the modern showbench Siamese extremely ugly creatures and many owners, as opposed to breeders, prefer a less extreme style of cat.
 For this reason, there are also traditional (old) style Siamese (Thai Siamese) being bred, recreating the chunkier shape familiar in the late 1800s and early 1900s.
 Both originate from the same cats.